GinYoshida/CarND_t1_P4_Adv_lane_finding/writeup_report.md

  i).
 Pavement color was changed from dark gray to light gray ii).
 Shadow of tree

- i) leads difficulty to detect lane from pavement.
+ i) leads difficulties to detect lane from pavement.
 This effect is siginificant for S channel.
 Then, to reduce this effect, histgram equalization was implemented for S channel. (from line 69 to 72 in functionset.py) ii) leads diffictulty to detect lane from shadow.
 This effect is significant for S channel same as i).
 To reduce this effect, pixel shoing low value in L channel were excludied. (from line 64 to 67 in functionset.py)

- Fig1. b) is combination of both difficulty and after implementation of above countermeasures, lane detection was done successfully.
+ Fig1. b) is combination of both difficulty.
+After implementation of above countermeasures, lane detection was done successfully.
  In Fig3, other example for each topic is shown.

 #### Fig.3 Example of difficulty